 Awarded for oratory excellence at the English SIP Symposium.
+This award is presented at the Senior Awards ceremony in the Spring quarter of each year.

 History of the Award